welcomeAnthony/banking-sys/README.md

 - Update CSS custom properties in `:root` and `[data-theme="dark"]`
 - Colors, shadows, and spacing can be easily customized
 - Add new theme variants by extending the theme system

+## 🛠️ Troubleshooting

+### Common Issues

+**Login Problems:**
+- Ensure you're using the correct admin credentials: `admin@gmail.com` / `admin`
+- Check that the server is running on port 3000
+- Clear browser cache if experiencing issues

+**Server Won't Start:**
+- Make sure port 3000 is not already in use
+- Run `npm install` to ensure all dependencies are installed
+- Check Node.js version (requires v14 or higher)

+**Transfer/Investment Errors:**
+- Verify sufficient account balance before transactions
+- Cannot transfer to the same account (this is by design)
+- Ensure you've selected a source account for investments

+**Performance Issues:**
+- This is an in-memory database demo - restart server to reset data
+- For production, implement a proper database solution

 ## 📧 Support